Home

 BIRDS of Southeast Asia

-This section features the birds of Indonesia, Malaysia and Thailand, including Kalimantan (Indonesian Borneo), the Malaysian Peninsula, and Langkawi Island.
+This section features some of the birds of Indonesia, Malaysia and Thailand, including Kalimantan (Indonesian Borneo), Malaysian Borneo, the Malaysian Peninsula and Langkawi Island.
 Southeast Asia (including Indonesia) is home to over 3,000 species of birds, many of which are endemic (meaning they occur in one region, and no where else).
 More than 1,500 of those occur in Indonesia alone.

 Birding trips can be organized in Indonesia, Malaysia and Thailand.
 Birdlife in Doi Inthanon National Park in northern Thailand is exceptionally prolific.